Mortal Kombat 1: Downloadable content

 A skin for Johnny Cage based on the likeness of Jean-Claude Van Damme is available as premium downloadable content; the developers had previously sought to have Van Damme portray Cage in the original Mortal Kombat.
 The first Kombat Pack was announced during San Diego Comic-Con 2023, consisting of three returning characters from Mortal Kombat X in 2015; Ermac, Quan Chi, Takeda and three additional guest characters; Omni-Man from the Invincible series by Image Comics, Peacemaker from DC Comics, and Homelander from The Boys by Dynamite Entertainment.
 Details for the entire pack were previously leaked through a listing on Amazon Italy.

 To coincide with the trailer for the second season of the animated series Invincible (2023–2024), actor J.K.
 Simmons was announced to reprise his role of Omni-Man from the series.
-In August 2023, voice actor Jamieson Price was revealed to be reprising his role of Ermac from Mortal Kombat X. Later that same month during Gamescom 2023, Boon confirmed John Cena would voice Peacemaker, after portraying the character from both the 2021 film The Suicide Squad and the television series Peacemaker (2022–present).
+In August 2023, voice actor Jamieson Price was revealed to be reprising his role of Ermac from Mortal Kombat X. Later that same month during Gamescom 2023, Boon confirmed John Cena would voice Peacemaker, after portraying the character from both the 2021 film The Suicide Squad and the television series Peacemaker (2022–2025).
 Shortly around the game's release, Ed Boon revealed that there was an attempt to get John Wick as a potential guest character, alongside actor Keanu Reeves as a skin for Kenshi.
-In November 2023, actor Antony Starr revealed he would not be reprising his role as Homelander from the television series The Boys (2019–present) for the DLC through an Instagram comment.
+In November 2023, actor Antony Starr revealed he would not be reprising his role as Homelander from the television series The Boys (2019–2026) for the DLC through an Instagram comment.
 In June 2024, coinciding with the release of the fourth season, Jake Green was revealed to be the new actor voicing the character.
 Moreover, Ed Boon revealed there was an attempt to get Michonne from The Walking Dead as a guest character before they went with Omni-Man.